Let's face it. Cats do some pretty awesome things. But, do they know their names?

-A new study in Scientific Reports tells us that cats, also known as Felis catus, are able to discriminate their own names from other words.
+A study in Scientific Reports tells us that cats, also known as Felis catus, are able to discriminate their own names from other words.
 Atsuko Saito led the study at the University of Tokyo in Japan.
 In the study, researchers wanted to measure cat's ability to recognize their actual names.

 "We conclude that cats can discriminate the content of human utterances based on phonemic differences."

 There were a series of experiments performed.
-Of the 78 cats they "spoke" to, some were in a cat cafe where they lived and the other cats were in households.
+Of the 78 cats they "spoke" to, some were in a cat cafe where they lived, and the other cats were in households.
 During these experiments, the pet owners and researchers said the animals' names, as well as nouns with a similar length and rhythm, and the names of other cats.

-What's really interesting about the study is that the cats in the cafe were unable to differentiate between their own names and those of their roommates but chose to come anyway.
-The conclusion is that so many humans are giving them rewards and they're hearing the names of all the other animals all day so this proved difficult for them.
+What's really interesting about the study is that the cats in the cafe could differentiate between their own names and those of their roommates but chose to come anyway.
+The conclusion is that so many humans are giving them rewards, and they're hearing the names of all the other animals all day, so this proved difficult for them.

 If you think your cat is ignoring you when you're asking them to come into the kitchen for dinner, they are.

 Cats absolutely can differentiate the sound of their name from other sounds, even similar-sounding words!
 So get the cat food out and do your own experiment at home!
-Don't annoy your cat by saying your cats name a hundred times but call her in the kitchen and see if it takes one or two attempts to get her attention!
+Don't annoy your cat by saying your cat's name a hundred times but call her in the kitchen and see if it takes one or two attempts to get her attention!
 You should certainly see a head movement.
-This new research is very telling as we know cats are independent, to begin with, but now we know they may ignore us when they don't want to be bothered.
+This new research is very telling as we know cats are independent to begin with, but now we know they may ignore us when they don't want to be bothered.
 However, if you use many different nicknames for your cat, they may have a difficult time learning which one to respond to.

-Many thanks to these wonderful Japanese researchers and we'd like more of these studies, please!
+Many thanks to these wonderful Japanese researchers, and we'd like more of these studies, please!
 The communication skills and behavior of domestic cats can often be a mystery!
 Now, off to give mine some likely unwanted cuddles.

 Cool staff note: Cats and humans have lived together for around 9,500 years!
-It's crazy we're just starting to learn more about their communication skills!
+It's crazy we're just starting to learn more about their communication skills and body language!

 Do you think your cat understands what you're saying or at least knows their name when called?
 Tell us on our Wide Open Pets Facebook page.